Call for Papers: The Fourth Annual London Conference on Belarusian Studies

 Belarusian private medical centres offer cheap costs in comparison with the European Union and the majority of post-Soviet states.
 For instance, while breast-enlargement costs about $3,000 in Belarus, the same procedure costs approximately $5,000 in Lithuania and $7,000 in the UK.
 While a Belarusian medical centre charges about $2,000 to remove fat with excess skin from the abdomen, a Lithuanian centre charges around $4,000, and a British centre – around $9,000.

-The price differences become even starker for dental surgery.
+The price differences become even starker for dental surgery see it here.
 For instance, a new dental implant costs about $550 in Belarus, and the same implant costs about $2,500 in the United States.
 While a Belarusian dental centre charges about €500 for one particular Swiss dental implant, a Polish dental centre charges no less than €800.
 In the UK the price reaches €1,400.
 Similar price differences remain in cardiology and ophthalmology.

 The most popular private medical services offer dental and cosmetic surgery, mostly tooth and breast implants, as most of the standard insurance policies fail to cover them.
 Facelifts, liposuctions, and hip and knee replacements also remain in demand among foreign clients.
 In addition, Belarusian private medical centres offer different services in the fields of cardiology, gynaecology, oncology, ophthalmology, traumatology, neurosurgery and rehabilitation.